DIY0R/nestjs-rabbitmq/README.md

 In this case, it will be applied to all methods of [`RmqGlobalService`](#RmqGlobalService).

-## Module-Specific Configuration (forFeature)
+## Module-Specific Configuration

-The `forFeature` method allows configuring RabbitMQ parameters at the specific module level in your NestJS application.
+The `forFeature` and `forFeatureAsync` methods allow configuring RabbitMQ parameters at the specific module level in your NestJS application.
 This is useful for setting up different exchanges, queues, and other RabbitMQ parameters specific to that module.

-### Import and Usage
+### forFeature

 To use forFeature in your module, import `RmqModule` and configure the parameters in the `forFeature` method.